-A student may request a postponement of the Disciplinary Conference because of circumstances beyond the student control.
-The request must be in writing, must cite the reasons for the requested postponement, and must be received in the Office of Student Conduct and Judicial Affairs at least two business days (by 5 p.m.) before the scheduled Conference.
+A student/respondent may request a postponement of the Disciplinary Conference or Hearing because of circumstances beyond the student/respondent's control.
+The request must be in writing, must cite the reasons for the requested postponement, and must be received in the Office of the Vice President for Student Services/Dean of Students at least two business days (by 5 p.m.) before the scheduled Conference or Hearing.